Skip to main content

 1. Remove Unused Job Codes

-• Review all active job codes and remove those that are no longer in use.
+• Remove: Delete any codes that are outdated or no longer in use.

 2. Clean Up Sales Item Categories

-• Ensure that each sale item is assigned to the correct category.
+• Assign: Ensure every sales item is mapped to the correct category.

 3. Update Employee Lists

-• Ensure that all active employees who need access to TipHaus are correctly added to your POS or labor system with a valid email address on file.
+• Add: Ensure all current employees are in the POS or labor system with a valid email.

-• Verify that employee roles and job codes align with their current job responsibilities.
+• Verify: Confirm that employee roles and job codes are correct and current.

 4. Verify Payroll and POS Data Accuracy

-• Confirm that employee payroll information is accurate and up to date.
+• Confirm Payroll Info: Double-check that all employee payroll details are up to date.

 5. Standardize Naming Conventions

-• Use uniform formats for employee names, job codes, locations, and sales categories.
+• Use Uniform Formats: Establish a single format for employee names, job codes, and categories.

-• Ensure naming conventions align with those used in your payroll and POS systems.
+• Align Systems: Ensure your naming conventions are identical across both your payroll and POS systems.

 By following these best practices, your onboarding process with TipHaus will be smoother, minimizing delays and potential issues.
 A well-maintained data structure will help ensure accurate tip distribution, improve efficiency, and enhance overall user experience.